lossp/crawler_with_elastic/README.md

 ## Map and Reduce
 The whole idea of this zhihu-crawler is that use the design of Map And Reduce, which will be processed by multiple threads of crawler, and combine all the data at the end of crawling.
+First of all, I get total number I wanna crawl.
+Then I have to divide the number into sets.
+Each thread will deal with one set or sets.

+But how do I assign these tasks to each one of the threads so that per thread has the same weight task?
+First of all, I use a class called TaskDistributor to do the job.